emptymusings/SimplyTeslaSharp/README.md

 Simpl# libraries used in order to connect the Crestron Series 3 home automation system to a Tesla Vehicle

 # IMPORTANT
 As of the end of January, 2021, Tesla has changed their server and method for authenticating users.
 As it stands, this application will no longer work.
-Progress is being made on updating the authorization token path, and handling the addition of MFA, but **consider this repository on hold** until a solution is found.
+Progress is being made on updating the authorization token path, and handling the addition of MFA, but **consider this repository on hold** until a solution is found, and time allows updated development.

 More progress can be found at https://tesla-api.timdorr.com/api-basics/authentication